YeoLab/skipper/README.md

 | clip_scatter_re  | Visualization of enriched repetitive elements   |
 | tsne       | t-SNE visualization of binding preferences releative to ENCODE RBPs   |

-Annotated reproducible enriched windows can be accessed at `output/reproducible_enriched_windows/` and Homer motif output is at `output/homer/`
+Key outputs: Annotated reproducible enriched windows can be accessed at `output/reproducible_enriched_windows/` and Homer motif output is at `output/homer/`

 Example CLIP fastqs and processed data are available at GEO and SRA: `https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE213867`